andyli/blog/content/posts/2011/2011-06-12_haxe-jqueryextern-update-align-with-1-6-1-jquery-package.md

 To get it, use the usual `haxelib upgrade` (or `haxelib install jQueryExtern` if you have not installed it previously).

-I introduced some changes that would like to expain here:
+I introduced some changes that would like to explain here:

 ### package `jQuery`

 Finally jQueryExtern has its own package, `jQuery`.
 The previous `jQueryPlugins` package is also moved to `jQuery.plugins`.

-It is done because jQuery has more and more types, eg. [jqXHR][], [Deferred][] and [Promise][] are introduced in jQuery 1.5.
+It is done because jQuery has more and more types, e.g.. [jqXHR][], [Deferred][] and [Promise][] are introduced in jQuery 1.5.
 In the previous versions of jQueryExtern, most of them are prefixed by `JQuery` (`JQueryPromise`, `JQueryDeferred`, `JQueryEvent`) which is lengthy and redundant, with `jQuery` package, it is now safe to remove the prefix.
-In case of name collision, simply use the fully qualified names, eg `jQuery.Event`.
+In case of name collision, simply use the fully qualified names, e.g. `jQuery.Event`.

 To conclude, you should now `include jQuery.JQuery;` instead of `include JQuery;`.